TL;DR

 Some dogs can go down stairs but not up because climbing needs more push from the back legs.

 A dog will go down stairs but not up when weakness or muscle loss affects strength.
+In some cases, this may be related to sudden hind leg weakness in dogs, especially when mobility changes appear unexpectedly.

 Simple cause chain: